barrucadu/dejafu/doc/advanced.rst

 * **"Way"**, how to explore the behaviours of the program under test.

+* **Length bound**, a cut-off point to terminate an execution even if it's not done yet.

 * **Memory model**, which affects how non-synchronised operations, such as ``readIORef`` and ``writeIORef`` behave.